dwyl/learn-hapi/README.md

 ### Using Socket.io with Hapi for Real-Time Apps

 Using Socket.io with Hapi.js could _not_ be easier!
-To help you get started we've built a fully-functional chat application with tests which demonstrates the power of Real-Time data-synching in your apps
+To help you get started we've built a fully-functional chat application with tests (now [featured on the hapijs.com Resources page](hapijs.com/resources#Tutorials)), which demonstrates the power of Real-Time data-synching in your apps.

 > https://github.com/dwyl/hapi-socketio-redis-chat-example